paidinesh7/dineshpai.in/content/blog/Musings on the cashflow conundrum in the venture world.md

 As Buffett said, "When the tide recedes, you will find whoever is swimming naked.
 True to the aphorism, we have seen massive corporate governance scandals.

 So, even though VC capital amounts looked amazing on graphs and reports, a few layers underneath, things were not pretty.

-## Cashflows, Cashflows and Cashflows
+But as more risk capital looked for opportunities in an already saturated market, investors pumped capital into sectors that were never going to make it - not that they knew this when they invested.
+Still, it did become apparent after a while.
+The lack of opportunities plus the pressure to return capital + returns to investors of the VC fund meant this was always going to happen in some form or another.

+## The unmissable Power Law

 Many public investors focus on cashflows - heck, even Warren Buffett spends 30-45 mins speaking about Berkshire cashflows during the annual investor conference.
-So in some sense, it is the holy grail of investing.
+So, in some sense, it is the holy grail of investing.
 But sadly, it has fallen out of favour with private market investors at both early and growth stages.
-A few years ago, it was a best practice that while a company reached Series B, it was fit and proper to do an IPO and have structures in place that might help run it like a listed company.
-But times have changed, and for a few years now, startups have been in the burning money phase for longer - not only because of the money flowing to the private markets space but also because of the tolerance of investors to ride the “potential” growth wave.

-Not having cashflows is a feature of startups.
+But yeah, not having free cash flows is a feature of startups.
 The model of private investments is different to public investments anyway.
 Growth and market potential take prominence over profitability and sustainability in operational profitability, with the implicit assumption that the business becomes profitable and sustainable in the long run as revenues grow.
 Manifesting the scale of economies.
 This means that VCs subsidise businesses while they profit and gain a market monopoly.

+While this works occasionally for private market investors, it does not work most times - cue [Power Law](https://medium.com/leadership-prevails/understanding-the-vc-power-law-why-fund-size-matters-in-venture-capital-returns-b3dcc2681509).

+>At its core, the VC power law dictates that a handful of investments typically drive the bulk of returns.
+A few successful investments can recoup the losses of many unsuccessful ones.
+This isn’t restricted by sector or geography; it’s universal.

+This also means that without free cash flows, companies take longer to mature and become real structured businesses.
+Always at the want of investor capital.
+But if I was to take you all a few years back, it was a best practice that while a company reached Series B (around 10-15 million USD raised), it was fit and proper to do an IPO and have structures in place like a listed company.
+But times have certainly changed since 2020, as startups have been in the burning money phase for longer - not only because of the money flowing to the private markets space but also because of the tolerance of investors to ride the “potential” growth wave.

 So if you have a boring business growing 2-3X revenues every year with meagre profitability vs a 20x revenue growth business with no profitability, VCs/PE will choose businesses with 20x growth in revenue.
 The expectation is that as income grows, there is potential to capture market share and maybe earn profits eventually, but the focus is to ascribe higher valuations within the next few years while the revenue keeps growing and sell the investment to the next person (or fund) wanting to take a bet on the business.
 For example, VCs who invest in Series A at X valuation will eventually sell to VCs in a further round at 4X valuation.
 These new investors might again resell the company at a higher valuation to other investors or take the company IPO.
 The idea is to ride the wave of growth while valuations go north and benefit from it.
 This is still the idea with public investments, but the screening factor for investing also lies in profitability and operational efficiency.
 This is why VC/PE investments are different.
 Sajith Pai explains the valuations in the VC/PE space [here](https://sajithpai.medium.com/exhaust-fumes-or-understanding-startup-valuations-610897d7bcf8).

-While this works occasionally for private market investors, it does not work most times - cue [Power Law](https://medium.com/leadership-prevails/understanding-the-vc-power-law-why-fund-size-matters-in-venture-capital-returns-b3dcc2681509).

->At its core, the VC power law dictates that a handful of investments typically drive the bulk of returns.
-A few successful investments can recoup the losses of many unsuccessful ones.
-This isn’t restricted by sector or geography; it’s universal.

 But what about 2021 and 2022?
 The startup world was flush with cash, founders were coming up with ideas every day, and VCs were doing 1-2 deals daily, but then the music stopped.
 And this would not have been an issue had startups focused on free cashflows from the get-go.